pmq20/node-packer/README.md

-      -n, --npm=FILE                   Specifies the path of npm --npm-package=NAME           Downloads and compiles the specified npm package --npm-package-version=VER    Downloads and compiles the specified version of the npm package --update-url=URL             Enables auto-update and specifies the URL to get the latest version --update-base=STRING         Enables auto-update and specifies the base version string --debug                      Enable debug mode
+      -n, --npm=FILE                   Specifies the path of npm --npm-package=NAME           Downloads and compiles the specified npm package --npm-package-version=VER    Downloads and compiles the specified version of the npm package --auto-update-url=URL        Enables auto-update and specifies the URL to get the latest version --auto-update-base=STRING    Enables auto-update and specifies the base version string --debug                      Enable debug mode
       -v, --version                    Prints the version of nodec and exit --node-version               Prints the version of the Node.js runtime and exit -h, --help                       Prints this help and exit

 ## Example